quile/ecosystem/README.md

 ## Managed lifecycle and dependency injection for your application components

-Node.js can be a bit of wild west when it comes to organising your application structure.
+Node.js can be a bit like the wild west when it comes to organising your application structure.
 Although 'require' goes a long way toward helping you have a good layout, it is not particularly useful when it comes to questions of application lifecycle.
 That's where this